eric-hsiung/REMAP/README.md

 It contains an implementation of the REMAP algorithm, unit tests, and code for running experiments.
 It additionally contains a fork where certain bugs in the [reward_machines](reward_machines) (Icarte et al. 2018) repository have been corrected.
 The corrections are specification of a deterministic reward machine, specifically for CraftWorld.
+For specific details about the corrections, please refer to the [Appendix](https://arxiv.org/pdf/2308.09301) of the paper.

 The main README for REMAP is found at [remap/README](remap/README).